Staff

 CEO and President

-Charmel Gaulden is a lawyer and philanthropic executive with over 15 years experience in nonprofit administration, program design, and strategic advocacy.
-She previously served as the Vice President of Public Safety Grants at Baptist Community Ministries and chair of the Greater New Orleans Funders Network (GNOFN) Criminal Justice action table, a collection of seven local and national funders working to support equity and justice in the Greater New Orleans region.
-Licensed in both Georgia and Louisiana, Charmel has practiced law in both state and federal courts.
-She earned her Bachelor of Science degree in Psychology from Xavier University of Louisiana and her Juris Doctorate from the University of Georgia.
-Contact Charmel at cgaulden@foundationforlouisiana.org
+Charmel previously served as the Vice President of Public Safety Grants at Baptist Community Ministries and chaired the Greater New Orleans Funders Network (GNOFN) Criminal Justice Action Table.
+She is licensed to practice law in both Georgia and Louisiana and holds a Bachelor of Science degree in Psychology from Xavier University of Louisiana, as well as a Juris Doctorate from the University of Georgia.

 Dana Delpit